sumbach/modern-cljs/doc/tutorial-16.md

                 }}})
 ```

-Let's debrief the newly updated `project.clj` file.
+Let's review the newly updated `project.clj` file.

-First, we added the `[com.keminglabs/cljx "0.3.0"]` to the `:plugins`
+First, we added `[com.keminglabs/cljx "0.3.0"]` to the `:plugins`
 section.

-Then, in the `:cljx` task configuration we decided to save the `cljx`
+Then, in the `:cljx` task configuration we decided to save the
-generated code for CLJ and CLJS respectively under the
+CLJ and CLJS code generated by `cljx` to the `target/test/clj`
-`target/test/clj` and `target/test/cljs` directory.
+and `target/test/cljs` directories, respectively.

 ```clj
   :cljx {:builds [{...